Exclusive: Boeing eyes major bond issue to raise funds - sources

 Boeing’s first-quarter deliveries were a third of the 149 seen a year earlier and the lowest since 1984 for the first quarter.

-The Chicago-based company also canceled a $4.2 billion deal for Embraer SA’s commercial aviation division over the weekend, prompting the Brazilian company to initiate arbitration.
+The Chicago-based company canceled a $4.2 billion deal for Embraer SA’s (EMBR3.SA) commercial aviation division over the weekend, prompting the Brazilian company to initiate arbitration.

-Reporting by Greg Roumeliotis and Mike Spector in New York; Additional reporting by David Shepardson in Washington, D.C.
-Editing by Gerry Doyle.
+Reporting by Greg Roumeliotis and Mike Spector in New York; Additional reporting by David Shepardson in Washington, D.C; Editing by Gerry Doyle and Bernadette Baum